I originally shared this post in early December 2011,

 'Tis the season!
 Stockings are hung, halls are decked, carols are playing (everywhere you go!)
 It is a season of wonder, of joy, of hope, of delight.
 And according to Macy's we should Believe.

 Yes, surely it has something to do with the fun of Santa Claus making his yearly appearance (without being seen!) in the homes of those with little ones.
-But for the Christian, often referred to as "a believer," that word and this season offer so much more.
+But for Christians, people often referred to as "believers," that word and this season offer so much more.

 Emmanuel.
 God with us.

 Christmas is no blip on the screens of our lives, to be momentarily enjoyed and immediately forgotten.
 Christmas is, rather, a major "we interrupt this program" service announcement than changed the course of human history.
 God, set in motion events that would bring real justice and real peace between man and Himself.
 Christmas looks toward Easter and points to eternity.

 For God so loved the world that he gave His one and only Son, that whoever believes in Him should not perish but have eternal life.
 John 3:16